A Rising Undercurrent of Fear

 Whites have long viewed Blacks as a quiet threat.
 Since the days of slavery, they have done all they could to keep Black people oppressed.

 A creeping sentiment suggests that, because we are seen as violent, we need to be “checked.”
-Whites act on this by taking measures such as sending the National Guard into D.C. because a White person was allegedly carjacked by Blacks.
+Whites act on this by taking measures such as sending the National Guard into D.C. after a White person known as “Big Baller” was allegedly carjacked by a group of teens.
+The implication is, of course, that they were Black teens.
+It is fine to send in troops to address crime in D.C., but what will you do about the crime in suburbs across America?

 Our Message to Both Sides

-To White conservatives, we say: your feigned superiority needs to be checked, and we welcome this fight as we will no longer be the victims in your den of hate, fear, and self-loathing.
+To White conservatives, we say: your feigned superiority must be checked, and we welcome this fight.
+We will no longer be the victims in your den of hate, fear, and unearned superiority.

-The lies that bound the slaves in Uncle Tom’s novel still bind us; they have just been dressed in modern language.
+The lies that bound the slaves in Uncle Tom’s Cabin still bind us.
+They have just been dressed in modern language.

 Jacqueline Session Ausby